 Laboratory health and safety, electronic literature databases, avoiding plagiarism, essay writing skills, scientific writing skills, and laboratory practical reporting.

 Using the internet as a medical and learning resource, electronic literature resources (e.g., PubMED, Medline, Web of Science), Endnote Reference Manager, and Microsoft PowerPoint.

 [Hands-on training using a variety of pipettes/volumes with special emphasis on accuracy and quality control].

 (2) Microscope Skills (provided by Nikon Instruments, UK)

-[Hands-on training using a number of different types of light microscope with special emphasis on understanding the principles behind microscope function and the importance of strict set-up procedures to maximize performance].
+[Hands-on training using light and fluorescence microscopes with special emphasis on understanding the principles behind microscope function and the importance of strict set-up procedures to maximize performance].

 OBSERVATION OF CLINICAL TECHNIQUES IN AN IVF UNIT

-As an essential part of the course, each student will spend significant time as an observer in the Oxford Fertility Unit shadowing the clinical and scientific staff as they treat patients and carry out ART.
+As an essential part of the course, each student will spend at least one day as an observer in Oxford Fertility shadowing the clinical and scientific staff as they treat patients and carry out ART.

 PROFESSIONAL DEVELOPMENT WORKSHOPS

-Technology transfer, intellectual property, business management (operations management, teamworking, human resources), statistics, getting research published, patient counseling in IVF (workshop and roleplay).
-Our students will also have ample opportunity to benefit from the Medical Science Division’s own Skills Training Programme (see).
+Our students also have ample opportunity to benefit from the Medical Science's Division’s own Skills Training Programme